-The Scottish canals are enjoyed by walkers, joggers, boaters, canoeist and cyclists all year round.
+The Scottish canals are enjoyed safely by walkers, joggers, boaters, canoeist and cyclists all year round.

+With colder weather creeping in however, there’s more reason to take care near the canals, particularly on icy and frosty days.
 Towpaths, bridges and lock-sides can be particularly slippery during the winter months and snow can conceal trip hazards such as boat mooring rings close to the water’s edge.
-Frozen waterways, whilst they look picturesque, can also be very dangerous and visitors should never attempt to walk on the ice.

 Top tips for cycling in winter